 The NWC’s current membership includes Lewis & Clark College, Linfield College, George Fox University, Pacific University, and Willamette University from Oregon, and Pacific Lutheran University, the University of Puget Sound, Whitman College, and Whitworth University from Washington.

-The Northwest Conference has won seven NCAA Division III National Championships; Pacific Lutheran football in 1999, Linfield football and George Fox baseball in 2004, Linfield softball in 2007, George Fox women’s basketball in 2009, Linfield softball in 2011, and Pacific Lutheran softball in 2012, and Linfield baseball in 2013.
+The Northwest Conference has won eight NCAA Division III National Championships; Pacific Lutheran football in 1999, Linfield football and George Fox baseball in 2004, Linfield softball in 2007, George Fox women’s basketball in 2009, Linfield softball in 2011, Pacific Lutheran softball in 2012, and Linfield baseball in 2013.

 Thanks to Kelly Bird from Linfield for compiling the initial versions of the NWC history.